 Since dilators are meant to create some resistance against your pelvic floor muscles (and can also be used for trigger point release), it’s important that they are firm enough to be able to effectively apply pressure.

 In other words, you can’t put pressure on a tomato using a feather!

 It’s just too delicate!

-I haven’t yet run into a set that is too flexible to make trigger point release ineffective… SO the attribute of flexibility is important for comfort, but isn’t a deal breaker when it comes to trigger point release.
+I haven’t yet run into a set that is too flexible to make dilating ineffective… SO the attribute of flexibility is important for comfort, and isn’t a deal breaker when it comes to efficacy!

 Okay, heart-shaped bases?

 I love that – the Blush Novelties set has character!

 Although aesthetics don’t seem to be very important, there are a few practical aspects of nice-looking dilators.

 Other sets have a colour differentiation between sizes which I find makes it easier to identify and remember which one you should pick up during your dilator training.